TopOTheHourBot/TopOTheHourBot/README.md

 It's a small homage to a friend of mine in chat, whose name also ends in "bot" (but isn't one).

+### Why did the bot not send out a message at [some moment in time]?

+The bot unfortunately suffers from the same issue that all chatters experience - that issue being Twitch's message batching system.

+If you didn't already know: when a Twitch chat is moving quickly, messages will be served in batches.
+You can see this process occuring when the Twitch chat is moving and stopping periodically - if you don't send a message while the chat is moving, your message will be dropped.
+[This can be seen on Chatterino](https://github.com/Chatterino/chatterino2/issues/1213), but not on the native Twitch client.
+The native Twitch web client will "lie" to you by displaying your message on the screen when, in reality, it may have never been sent.

 ### Are my messages kept somewhere?

 Temporarily, yes - they have to be.
 Permanently, no.